-Candidates are expected to undertake their program in accordance with the accepted standards of academic conduct, including the Research – Academic Policy.
-Any form of conduct that is contrary to these standards is misconduct and may be penalised under the Student Academic Integrity - Governing Policy, and/or the Research Misconduct – Governing Policy.
-The Research Misconduct – Governing Policy applies to all research activities.
+9.1 Candidates are expected to undertake their program in accordance with the accepted standards of academic conduct, including the Responsible Research Conduct – Governing Policy.
+Any form of conduct that is contrary to these standards is misconduct and may be penalised under the Student Academic Integrity - Governing Policy, and/or the Responsible Research Conduct – Governing Policy.
+The Responsible Research Conduct – Governing Policy applies to all research activities.
 The Student Academic Integrity – Governing Policy applies to formal coursework components of a higher degree by research.

 10. Candidate support

-10.1 HDR candidates are provided with information necessary to support their candidature, including hyperlinks to relevant research and academic policies.
-Supervisors, the Associate Dean (Research) and the Office of Research each have obligations in this area.
-Commencing candidates are provided with face-to-face, online and print HDR induction material.
+10.1 HDR candidates are provided with essential information to undertake their HDR by their supervision panel, their enrolling school and the Office of Research.
+Commencing candidates are provided with HDR induction materials.
 In addition:

-- international students commencing candidature are provided with an International Student Orientation
+10.1.1 international students commencing candidature are provided with an International Student Orientation.

 10.1.2 students utilising specialist equipment such as laboratories participate in relevant specific inductions.

-Commencing candidates must participate in all relevant induction and orientation sessions as advised by their school of enrolment and the Office of Research.
+10.1.3 commencing candidates must participate in all relevant induction and orientation sessions as advised by their school of enrolment and the Office of Research.

-The School of enrolment and Asset Management Services, manage the allocation of space and facilities for HDR students.
-All full-time candidates who spend the equivalent of a standard working week on campus, and who so desire, are accommodated in a HDR Study Centre (subject to availability of space).
-Part-time candidates have access to hot desk work spaces.
+10.2 The school of enrolment and Asset Management Services, manage the allocation of space and facilities for HDR students.
+All full-time candidates who spend the equivalent of a standard working week on campus are allocated a workspace (subject to availability), if requested.
+Part-time candidates have access to shared work spaces.

 10.3 Student Wellbeing offer support to students including (but not limited to) confidential counselling, academic services and disability services.